 If organisations aren’t willing to take risks, there will be plenty of others who are, and ultimately your business is going to be behind your competitors if you do not too.”
 Lee Barney, Head of Information Security at Marks and Spencer.

 How to manage risk is fast becoming a key attribute for the new breed of CISOs.
-Following his keynote session on Next-Generation CISOs at InfoSec 2016, we spoke with Lee Barney, Head of Information Security at Marks and Spencer to ask him how it’s done.
+Following his keynote session on Next-Generation CISOs, we spoke with Lee Barney, Head of Information Security at Marks and Spencer to ask him how it’s done.

-In this Q&A he offers candid insight into risk management, and shares his views on the dilemmas of security vs agility in digital businesses today.
+In this Q&A he offers candid insight into risk management, and shares his views on the future of the CISO, the dilemmas of security vs agility in digital businesses today.

 What’s been the biggest game changer for businesses in terms of security?